lGabranth/lGabranth/README.md

 **🌱 I’m currently learning ...**
 - Learning in much more depth web development
-- Using Docker to deploy solutions, and monitoring containers
-- Android development
 - Machine learning

 **📫 How to reach me: ...**